Omar-Goba/project_6_alpha/README.md

 `jnb`, all jupyter notebooks will be saved.
 Finally in the `src` folder all python scripts and all the models will be founds.

+## Pipeline Execution
+1. `python3 src/data/preprocess.py`
+1. `python3 src/data/process.py`
+1. `python3 src/main.py`

+## The output
+The output prediction will be saved as an `npy` file which will have the last 200 predictions in order.
+To load them in python, one can use the following code<br>
+`import numpy as np; y_hat = np.load("./dbs/cooked/preds.npy")`